 Like ginger, it’s best to buy organic turmeric whenever possible since the peel is highly permeable to chemical and toxin exposure.
-It can be a little expensive, but since a little goes a long way, you won’t need to much to get the benefits you’re looking for.
-If you’re using it on your skin to heal a wound, you will need a considerably higher amount, or you can use the ground turmeric if bought from a high quality brand.
+It can be a little expensive, but since a little goes a long way, you won’t need too much to get the benefits you’re looking for.
+If you’re using it on your skin to heal a wound, you will need a considerably higher amount, or you can use the ground turmeric if bought from a high-quality brand.
 Like ginger, fresh turmeric root will keep longest (up to 3 weeks) in a crisper drawer in the fridge in the produce bags you buy it in at the store.
 Resist the urge to leave it out on the counter as it will dry out.
 It needs an incubated place in the fridge to last longest and will hold its moisture and flavor best here.

-digestive tonic, mood balancing effects, vitamin C source, detoxification aid, stimulates bile flow in the liver, aids in healthy blood flow, can be used on the skin as a natural toner to cleanse of excess oils, can be used in place of unhealthy hair dyes to brighten up hair color when applied before time out in the sun, can be used on top of salads instead of unhealthy dressings to aid health and cleansing, relieves inflammation and pain, reduces sugar cravings naturally, balances blood pressure and blood sugar levels
+Lemons can be used for digestive tonic, mood balancing effects, vitamin C source, detoxification aid, stimulates bile flow in the liver, aids in healthy blood flow, can be used on the skin as a natural toner to cleanse of excess oils, can be used in place of unhealthy hair dyes to brighten up hair color when applied before time out in the sun, can be used on top of salads instead of unhealthy dressings to aid health and cleansing, relieves inflammation and pain, reduces sugar cravings naturally, balances blood pressure and blood sugar levels

 Squeeze this amazing fruit into and onto anything you can!
 It’s great to enhance the taste of sweet fruits in a smoothie or to bring out the natural sweetness in cocoa in a smoothie.
 It can also stimulate digestion and enhance the absorption of iron in the body, so add it anywhere you eat your greens!
-Lemons can also be used to make a healthy salad dressing; combine with a little flax or olive oil (or cashews and almonds blended) with some parsley, sea salt, black pepper and apple cider vinegar.
+Lemons can also be used to make a healthy salad dressing; combine with a little flax or olive oil (or cashews and almonds blended) with some parsley, sea salt, black pepper, and apple cider vinegar.
 Instead of plain lemon water in the morning, also try adding it to a little shot of apple cider vinegar and cayenne for a total body tonic first thing in the day.
 Use lemons in any dish to brighten up the flavor, or try squeezing it on top of cooked veggies to add a natural sweetness and to enhance their color after cooking.

 It’s also great to preserve your food in place of excess salt, so if you have some leftovers, add a little lemon; the natural citric acid they contain is a much better option than excess sodium and refined citric acid found in most processed foods (which is often derived from unhealthy yeasts).
 You can also juice with lemons and they’re fantastic paired with ginger, romaine, cucumber, and parsley to add sweetness and digestive benefits.
 Check out our vegan lemon recipes page for more ideas.

 These are just a handful of ways to use these amazing foods.
-Opting for natural, simple foods like these three is a great way to improve your health without really changing much at all because it eliminates unhealthy options by replacing them with something easier, more natural and much healthier for your brain and body.
+Opting for natural, simple foods like these three is a great way to improve your health without really changing much at all because it eliminates unhealthy options by replacing them with something easier, more natural, and much healthier for your brain and body.